-Great Rivers Greenway purchased the Trestle in 2005 and in 2007 initiated work to develop a conceptual plan for developing the trestle into a linear public park and greenway.
+2007: Great Rivers Greenway initiated work to develop a conceptual plan for developing the trestle into a linear public park and greenway, converting unused rails to trails.
 Over the past several years, detailed engineering plans have been prepared in anticipation of construction.

-In mid 2011, Great Rivers Greenway began work to develop plans to paint the portion of the Trestle over Interstate 70.
-The painting of the Trestle has been underway during the summer of 2012 and will be completed by October 2012.
+Mid 2011-October 2012: Great Rivers Greenway began work to develop plans to paint the portion of the Trestle over Interstate 70.
+The painting of the Trestle began during the summer of 2012 and was completed in October 2012.

-On the southern end of the Trestle, Great Rivers Greenway is working with the City of St. Louis to identify a bicycle and pedestrian path that would connect the Trestle at the intersection of Howard and Hadley Streets towards downtown St. Louis.
+On the southern end of the Trestle, Great Rivers Greenway is working with the City of St. Louis to identify a solution for a walking path that would connect the Trestle at the intersection of Howard and Hadley Streets towards downtown St. Louis.
 Preliminary planning is underway on this segment.